FraL96/Italian_Inside_Milestone3/README.md

 ### All Recipes

 * As a website owner, I want to be clear from the beginning the typology of recipes that are on the website.
-That is why for example, the recipes will have a different background per type and an icon (with tooltip) will inform the uder if the dish is vegetrian or not.
+That is why for example, the recipes will have a different background per type and an icon (with tooltip) will inform the user if the dish is vegetrian or not.

 * As a user, if for example I am looking for a dessert, I want to go on the “All recipes” page and find the “Dessert” type recipes.